zng-ui/zng/TODO/_current.md

 # Screen culling

-* Compute final bounds and transform for each culled widget.
-  - This is used to auto-scroll to widget and probably other functions.

 * Can "cull" be "auto_hide"?
   - Hidden widgets should be updating transform anyway.
   - We want culled widgets to be focusable, so that they auto-scroll on focus, right now hidden widgets are not focusable.